 Deceptions work differently.
 Tools like Proofpoint Shadow can deploy authentic-looking resources—like files, accounts and services—throughout the enterprise.
 These resources serve as lures for threat actors who want to use them to move laterally and escalate privileges.
 When they attempt to do that, a silent detection alert is triggered and forensic data is sent to the incident response team.

-In the case of regreSSHion—or any other past, present or future vulnerability—deception-based threat detection can be a highly effective defense-in-depth strategy.
-When combined with identity vulnerability discovery and remediation conducted before the arrival of a malicious actor, together they can stop software vulnerabilities from leading to significant breaches
+In the case of regreSSHion—or any other past, present or future vulnerability—deception-based threat detection can be a highly effective defence-in-depth strategy.
+When combined with identity vulnerability discovery and remediation conducted before the arrival of a malicious actor, together they can stop software vulnerabilities from leading to significant breaches.

 Learn more about Proofpoint Identity Threat Defense